 The audiovisual archive [Das audiovisuelle Archiv]

-The Audio-Visual Archive presents not only a collection of sounds and images, but an entire system to put things into proper order; sonically as well as visually.
+The Audio-Visual Archive presents not only a collection of drawings and sounds, but an entire system to put things into proper order; sonically as well as visually.

-It is comprised of archival cards with analog audio tape on their backs organized in folders and boxes as well a dedicated reading apparatus, the ‘Lesegerät’.
+It is comprised of archival cards organized in folders and boxes as well a dedicated reading apparatus, the ‘Lesegerät’.
+The archival cards have drawings on their front and analogue audio tape on their back sides.

-The archival cards connect images (drawings, scores, etc.) to short recordings of related sound accessible only through AV archive’s proprietary ‘Lesegerät’.
+The archival cards connect sound drawings to short recordings of related sound accessible only through the AV archive’s proprietary ‘Lesegerät’.

 The analogue version of the AV archive is counterpointed by a digital version on snark.art’s blockchain based platform entitled ‘Sometimes a Thousand Twangling Instruments’.